 “Give up, father.
 You won’t win,” Draco taunted as he blocked a wild swing from his father’s sword.

 “Why do you fight for him?”
 Lucius panted as he tried a lunge.
 Draco moved out of the way before slashing at the older man’s ribs.

 “I fight for him because it is the right thing to do,” Draco declared.
 He was drawing in deep breaths and slowly powering up a shield around Potter.
 He didn’t want to let his father know about it, so he had to do it slowly and carefully, making certain not to flash it into existence.
 He was sure Lucius would attack if he thought he had an advantage.
 Keeping his father’s attention on him was paramount.

 “The right thing?
 You are a fool.
 The Dark Lord is power and that is the only right in the world,” Lucius sneered.

 He managed to twist his sword around and pulled it back to take his father’s head off.
 Draco kept an eye on the corpse as he stepped forward to nudge the head away from the body.
 “The Dark Lord’s power didn’t save you, father.”

 Draco threw the rest of his magic into the shield and waited on the Malfoy Family Magic to judge him for what he had done.

-The signet ring on his father’s hand shivered once before appearing in front of him, hovering in air.
+The signet ring on his father’s hand shivered once before appearing in front of him, hovering in the air.
 The rush of Family Magic washed over him and he could feel it weighing and measuring him.
-The words SEMPERVERUM echoed through him and it was an easy vow to keep.
+The words SEMPERVERUM echoed through him and it was a vow happy to make.
 Being EVER TRUE was an easy thing to do.

 Reaching up, Draco grabbed the family ring and slipped it on.
 The punch and weight of generations of magic settling staggered him.
 The magic lighting the edges of his sword surged and fell into a pool around him.
 Drawing in deep breaths he tried to ride out the changes to him, his magic and how he perceived the world.